 A: Helping other people.
 I enjoy working with clients and getting to know them and their families.
 There are no bad days at work, and that makes me happy.

-Top myths about Risk Management
+Top Myths about Risk Management

 - Top management does not believe in risk.